13 questions (and some answers) we have about Jodie Whittaker's Doctor Who debut

 Just imagine the two incarnations’-worth of Time Lord sweat, World War One mud and Cybermen scorching that particular suit must have gone through before the Doctor finally put it out of its misery.
 Really, it’s the true victim of the last few Doctor Who episodes.

-Doctor Who continues next Sunday (October 14) with The Ghost Monument on BBC1
+Doctor Who continues on Sunday 14 October with The Ghost Monument on BBC1